 And if you are dating a jeweler?
 Well, then she should be buying you the jewelry anyway!
 Wholesale prices of true love.

 Does your heart runneth o'er with yearning to write odes of love to your lady fair, but your words... not, um, good with?
 Then your only course of action is to pay some greeting card company hack to jot down a few words that may or may not exactly express your emotions.
 But a $5.99 price tag?
 For something that'll just be thrown away?
 Ah-ha!
 There's your mistake!
 If you don't throw the cards away, you can simply erase last year's message and write a new one this year.

 Better still, if you're with the same valentine as last year, then the contents of the entire card should still apply, so you won't even need to erase it (saving you money on erasers).
 Now, if you're the type who writes the date inside your cards, too, don't panic!
-You'd be surprised how easy it is to turn a "2014" into a "2015."
-Ok, it's not that easy... maybe you can get away with saying, "Whoops!
-I'm still writing 2014 on my checks, too!"
-If you're a lover who, *cough*, "moves on" fairly often, just remember to write your Valentine's greetings in pencil to facilitate easier resetting of the canvas for your next Valentine.
+It's super easy to turn a "2015" into a "2016."
+(And, even if your Valentine notices, just be all, "Whoops!
+Heh.
+I'm still writing 2015 on my checks, too!"

 The Broken Heart

 Are some of these solutions criminal?
 Yes.
 Are some of them morally dubious?
 Possibly!
 Will all of them reveal you to be a human monster, incapable of love?
 You bet!
 But isn't all fair in love and war?
 (And will that fly as a legal defense in court, we wonder?)